serenity-rs/serenity/README.md

 # Hosting

-If you want a quick and easy way to host your bot, you can use [shuttle.rs][project:shuttle], a web application platform that allows deploying Serenity bots for free.
+If you want a quick and easy way to host your bot, you can use [shuttle.rs][project:shuttle], a Rust-native cloud development platform that allows deploying Serenity bots for free.

 # Projects extending Serenity